unibo-spe/spe-slides/content/02-kotlin/_index.md

 and is similar to Smalltalk / Ceylon / Xtend / Ruby as well
 * Enclosing an expression in curly brackets creates a lambda expression
 * Parameters are listed *inside* the brackets, a `->` separates them from the body
-* If there is one single parameter, it can be unspecified and referred with the keyword `it`
+* If there is one single parameter, it can be left unspecified and referred to with the keyword `it`

 ```kotlin
 val myLambda = {